Alfred Hart Everett: Career

 Everett was born on Norfolk Island to British parents: George, the doctor at the penal colony, from Wiltshire, and Anna-Maria, from Jersey.
-They left in 1851 to return to England via Tasmania, so he was educated in England.
+They left in 1851 to return to England via Tasmania, so he was educated in England, including some time at the Royal School of Mines under Thomas Henry Huxley.
 In 1869 he went to Sarawak in north-western Borneo in order to collect natural history specimens.
 After two years there, he entered the service of the Kingdom of Sarawak, as a Resident in the Baram district, under the White Rajahs.
 In 1878 and 1879, he was engaged by the Royal Society and British Association to explore 'the Caves of Borneo' in search of the remains of ancient man.
 The explorations were made around Bau and Niah but were unsuccessful in their primary aim (although the orangutan jaw which later formed part of Piltdown Man may well have been one result).
 In 1885, he was appointed the Rajah’s Consul to the Court of the Sultan of Brunei.
 He later served in North Borneo in the administration of the British North Borneo Company.

 The British Museum has a large collection of pottery donated to the museum in 1885 by Augustus Wollaston Franks mostly collected in 'Borneo' by A.H.Everett.

 In 1891, Everett became a member of the British Ornithologists' Union.
 He never married.
 He died in London.